 Check the subscriptions database to see if subscriptions exist with this NPA-NXX that have a status other than “old” or “canceled.”
 Also, check if any NPA-NXX-Xs or Number Pool Blocks exist with this NPA-NXX.
 If so, terminate processing at this point.

 The NPAC SMS responds by sending an M-DELETE response indicating whether the serviceProvNPA-NXX object was deleted successfully.
+For the XML interface, NXDR – NpaNxxDeleteReply.

 If the serviceProvNPA-NXX object was deleted, the NPAC SMS sends an M-DELETE request to all Local SMS(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.
+For the XML interface, NXDD – NpaNxxDeleteDownload.

 The Local SMS(s) respond by sending an M-DELETE response indicating whether the serviceProvNPA-NXX object was deleted successfully.
+For the XML interface, DNLR – DownloadReply.

 If the serviceProvNPA-NXX object was deleted, the NPAC SMS sends an M-DELETE request to all SOA(s) accepting downloads for the NPA-NXX for the serviceProvNPA-NXX object.
+For the XML interface, NXDD – NpaNxxDeleteDownload.

-The SOA(s) respond by sending an M-DELETE response indicating whether the serviceProvNPA-NXX object was deleted successfully
+The SOA(s) respond by sending an M-DELETE response indicating whether the serviceProvNPA-NXX object was deleted successfully.
+For the XML interface, DNLR – DownloadReply.

 NPA-NXX Query by the Local SMS